SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 			(Prove: changeSetting(Bumpstop.Range, [Rear.Left, Rear.Right], -0.5, ?Understeer.Corner.Exit.Fast.Correction)),
 			(Prove: changeSetting(Bumpstop.Rate, [Rear.Left, Rear.Right], 0.5, ?Understeer.Corner.Exit.Fast.Correction))

 As you can see, these rules define the changes to be applied to the setup settings to compensate for a specific problem, fast corner exit understeer in this example.
 It is self-explanatory, that a lot of settings might be influenced by many applicable rules at the same time.
-The generic rule set of "Setup Advisor" will handle this by computing the resulting setting as the best possible compromise for all resulting changes.
+The generic rule set of "Setup Workbench" will handle this by computing the resulting setting as the best possible compromise for all resulting changes.

 ## Managing Car Setups

-After you have described your problems and reviewed the recommendations of "Setup Advisor", you may either change the settings directly in your simulator, or you can load the respective setup file for the given car and let "Setup Advisor" handle the modifications.
+After you have described your problems and reviewed the recommendations of "Setup Workbench", you may either change the settings directly in your simulator, or you can load the respective setup file for the given car and let "Setup Workbench" handle the modifications.
 To do this, click on the button with the little car on the right side of the *Selection* area.
 This will open a second window which allows you to work with setup files.
 If you do this for the first time, you first have to find and load the respective setup file, which will be used as the base setup for all modifications.
 Once you have loaded this file, the following window opens:

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/Development/Docs/Images/Setup%20Editor%201.JPG)

 On the right side, you will see the simulator specific content of the setup file, in this case a setup for *Assetto Corsa Competizione* in a JSON format.
-In the list on the right, all settings known to "Setup Advisor", which are valid for the currently selected simulator and car will be listed together with their values from the currently loaded setup file.
+In the list on the right, all settings known to "Setup Workbench", which are valid for the currently selected simulator and car will be listed together with their values from the currently loaded setup file.
 You can select a setting in this list and change its value using the "Increase" or "Decrease" button.
 Much more interesting is the "Apply" button below.
-When you click this button, all recommendations of the "Setup Advisor" will be applied as balanced changes to the currently loaded setup.
+When you click this button, all recommendations of the "Setup Workbench" will be applied as balanced changes to the currently loaded setup.
 You can specify with the small slider to the right of the button the amount of the applied changes, thereby filtering small and possibly unneccessary changes.
 You will then see a list like this:

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/Development/Docs/Images/Setup%20Editor%202.JPG)

 Using the checkboxes on the left side of each setting, you can control which modifications will be included in the modified setup and which are not.
 The changes will also be reflected in the internal format at the right, but this is more for documentary purposes.
 Once you have reviewed, chosen and possibly corrected some of the modifications, you can press the "Save..." button to save everything to a new setup file.
 Or you can use the "Reset" button to start over again.

 Note: The *Setup Editor* is currently only available for *Assetto Corsa* and *Assetto Corsa Competizione*.
 More simulators might be supported with future releases.
-Please see the [notes section](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Advisor#notes) down below.
+Please see the [notes section](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench#notes) down below.

 ## Comparing Car Setups

-Beside applying selected recommendations for handling problems to a given setup, "Setup Advisor" is also able to compare two given setups and can also *merge* setups, for example a setup for dry conditions with a setup for wet conditions to create some kind of hybrid setup for endurance races.
+Beside applying selected recommendations for handling problems to a given setup, "Setup Workbench" is also able to compare two given setups and can also *merge* setups, for example a setup for dry conditions with a setup for wet conditions to create some kind of hybrid setup for endurance races.
 To do this, first load one setup into the *Setup Editor* as described above, and then click the "Compare..." button.
 You will be asked to load a second setup, which then will be compared to the first one.
 The differences will be shown in the following window.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/Development/Docs/Images/Setup%20Editor%203.JPG)